facebook/react-native/docs/NativeModulesAndroid.md

 This guide will use the [Toast](http://developer.android.com/reference/android/widget/Toast.html) example.
 Let's say we would like to be able to create a toast message from JavaScript.

 We start by creating a native module.
 A native module is a Java class that usually extends the `ReactContextBaseJavaModule` class and implements the functionality required by the JavaScript.
-Our goal here is to be able to write `ToastAndroid.show('Awesome', ToastAndroid.SHORT);` from JavaScript to display a short toast on the screen.
+Our goal here is to be able to write `ToastExample.show('Awesome', ToastExample.SHORT);` from JavaScript to display a short toast on the screen.

 ```java
 package com.facebook.react.modules.toast;